-- Accept the financial aid.
-Your financial aid offer may vary with each school.
+- Accept your financial aid offer.
+The amount of aid you’re offered will vary by school.
 Once you’ve compared offers and chosen a school, contact the school to accept the financial aid.
 If it includes federal student loans, the school will tell you how to accept them.

 How to get a private student loan

-If you’ve hit your federal student loan borrowing limit or you don’t qualify for federal financial aid, you may need to cover some school costs with a private student loan.
+If you’ve hit your federal student loan borrowing limit or you don’t qualify for federal financial aid, you may need to cover the remaining academic costs with a private student loan.
 These come from banks, credit unions and online lenders.

 Here’s how to get student loans from a private lender: